ishita-sadhukhan/Telecom-Customer-Churn/README.md

 * A correlation figure between churn and other features is produced to understand which features are highly correlated

 ## Features used for the model
-The important features which are used in building models are Tenure Hroup, Type of Internet Service, Customer's payment type etc.  As we have seen from the data exploration and the correlation graph, these features have significant importance in predicting the probability of customer leaving the company
+The important features which are used in building models are Tenure group, Type of Internet Service, Customer's payment type etc.  As we have seen from the data exploration and the correlation graph, these features have significant importance in predicting the probability of customer leaving the company

 ![image](https://user-images.githubusercontent.com/49127037/140008015-720c700f-037d-4eaa-9244-a22c903c3338.png)

 # Training models,evaluation and hyperparametertuning
-Built models and then evaluate them in this [notebook]().
+Built models and then evaluate them in this [notebook](https://github.com/ishita-sadhukhan/Telecom-Customer-Churn/blob/main/code%20notebooks/3.%20Models%2C%20Hyperparameter%20tuning%20and%20cost%20evaluation.ipynb).
 Steps I have done are :

 * Dividing the data into two parts: training and test.
 To find the model, I used the training set and finally test the model on unseen data, which is the test set
 * Because of class imbalance, creating 3 samples using resampling techniques
-* Creating a baseline model using the Logistic regression on the original sample.
+* Creating a baseline model using Logistic regression on the original sample.
 Recall and Area under the curve (AUC) is the evaluation metric.
 Other complex models will be     tested against the baseline model
 * 3 models are fitted and one with balance of highest recall and AUC is chosen as the final model
 * Hyperparameter tuning of the best models and finally testing on the unseen data
 * Getting the feature importance of the model which shows, which features have contributed the most to the final model